The Soviet Union Lectures

 Presented by Bruce Thompson, Ph.D.

 Just five weeks after the coup d’etat that brought Lenin and the Bolsheviks to power in November 1917, they created an “Extraordinary Committee,” the Cheka, to combat counterrevolution and sabotage.
 The Cheka became the secret police of the new regime, as well as its first intelligence service.
 From the beginning, espionage and intelligence played an outsized role in the Bolshevik regime, which devoted an increasingly large share of resources to the gathering of secret information from other states.
 Perhaps no other regime in world history had given so much emphasis to espionage and intelligence operations and with such large consequences.
 Even after the Soviet Union expired, its intelligence apparatus survived, as did the mentality and the appetite for clandestine operations that animated it.
 This lecture will assess the hypertrophied roles of espionage and intelligence in the Soviet Union and its successor state, the Russian Federation, over the tumultuous course of the past century.
-TICKETS
+SOLD OUT

 TICKETS: $30 per lecture